Pope updates Vatican financial authority following scandals

 Financial scandals have dogged the Vatican for decades.

-One of the latest centers on a London real estate deal involving a $350 million Vatican investment.
+One of the latest centers on a London real estate deal involving a $350 million investment by the Vatican secretariat of state.
 Vatican investigators are looking into the case.

+ASIF’s predecessor agency was raided last year by Vatican police who seized confidential documentation as part of an investigation by Holy See prosecutors into the 2012 investment in a swank London residential building.
+Much of the money the Vatican poured into the investment came from donations from Catholic faithful.

+When raided, the agency was conducting its own investigation of the deal, trying to discover who might have benefited from it.
+The sensational raid effectively torpedoed the agency’s own probe and led to the removal of its top two managers.
+Barbagallo was appointed a few weeks later.